top of page

 Hand in Hand schools emphasize humanistic values including equality, human dignity, mutual respect, and empathy towards others.
 Our specially designed multicultural curricula in core subjects such as literature, history, civics, art, film, and religion, expose our students to multiple perspectives and teach them critical thinking skills.
 The educational messages about those who are different from oneself begin in preschool, and enable our students to become adults who view diversity not as a threat, but as an enriching experience.

 The group aims to build communities around the schools that are microcosms of a shared society in Israel, showing the rest of the country what is possible.
-Families are brought together in community gardens, lectures and workshops, leadership seminars, dialogue sessions, language classes, holiday celebrations, festivals, movie screenings, and cultural text study.
+Families are brought together in community gardens, lectures, workshops, leadership seminars, dialogue sessions, language classes, holiday celebrations, festivals, movie screenings, and cultural text study.
 People who grow up in a multicultural community like this cannot be easily persuaded to dehumanize others.
 Individuals who commit evil acts are held accountable, but their actions are not seen as an indictment of all others of the same race or religion.
 Arguments made by racists or religious extremists do not gain traction and discriminatory policies cannot be enacted.
 Groups like Hand in Hand are currently the exception, but they must become the rule.
-When we shift our culture of daily life to make such common-sense policies a reality, the root causes of conflict will be alleviated and things like hatred and war will become all but impossible.
+When we shift our culture of daily life to make such common-sense policies a reality, the root causes of conflict will be alleviated.

 In Israel and Palestine, the legacy of division makes both a single-state solution and a two-state solution seem impossible.
 According to cooperative principles, small, mixed communities with more than just Jewish and Palestinian residents could be created all across the region (and everywhere else).
-This whole new paradigm offers a peaceful solution wherein all citizens are treated equally and encouraged to focus on living in a spiritual way that puts the wisdom at the heart of their religious traditions into meaningful practice.
+This whole new paradigm offers a peaceful solution wherein all citizens are treated equally and encouraged to focus on living in a way that puts the wisdom at the heart of their religious traditions into meaningful practice.
 The work done by Hand in Hand is a practical first step.
-If all parents in Israel join this peaceful movement and send their children to schools like this, our children will not perpetuate this needless division.
-If we make it our priority to end religious violence, we can do so within a generation.
+If all parents in Israel join this movement and send their children to schools like this, the next generation will not perpetuate this needless division.
+If we make it our priority to end religious violence, we can do so in a few short decades.
+The solutions we seek cannot come from religious leaders, political

 bottom of page